 Believe it or not, one of the most traditional things to do in Calpe is sit at a beach side café to order a tasty café con leche or a La Mumba, hot or iced chocolate with brandy, while watching the crowds passing by, unwinding and getting a rest from the sun.
 Hundreds of people from all over, including locals, amble along the promenades, walk their dogs and might practice rollerblading or cycling.
 Can you think of any better way of watching the world go by without moving yourself?
 Whenever your feel like relaxing, here’s the thing to experience while in Calpe!

-The months when it's the easiest to find free accommodation in Calpe are May (the average amount of properties that are available reached 67% of the total in 2019), June (65%), and March (63.4%).When are there fewer rental options available in Calpe?
+The best months to find available accommodation in Calpe are June (the average amount of properties that are available reached 70.5% of the total in 2020), May (65%), and April (59.5%).